Fast Point Transformer: Conclusion

 \section{Conclusion}

 We have introduced the Fast Point Transformer and demonstrated its speed and accuracy on 3D semantic segmentation and 3D detection tasks.
-The experimental results on large-scale 3D datasets show that our approach is competitive to the best voxel-based method~\citep{choy20194d}, and our network achieves 136 times faster inference time than the state-of-the-art, Point Transformer, with a reasonable accuracy trade-off.
-In the future, we will explore architectures for Fast Point Transformer rather than U-shaped architectures~\citep{ronneberger2015u} because the U-shaped network is initially designed for convolutional layers.
+The experimental results on large-scale 3D datasets~\cite{dai2017scannet, armeni20163d} show that our approach is competitive to the best voxel-based method~\citep{choy20194d}, and our network achieves 129 times faster inference time than the state-of-the-art, Point Transformer, with a reasonable accuracy trade-off in 3D semantic segmentation~\cite{armeni20163d}.
+However, there is room for improvement of the Fast Point Transformer at a small voxel size.
+In the future, we will explore architectures for Fast Point Transformer rather than U-shaped architectures~\citep{ronneberger2015u} that are initially designed for convolutional layers.
 Our code and data are going to be publicly available.